OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

 ## Required Artifacts

 -   The following lab will use a VNC Viewer which was a prerequisite for this workshop.
+If you have not already downloaded TightVNC it can be downloaded from the following link : https://www.tightvnc.com/download.php
 -   A client environment virtual machine that is running within the Ravello Cloud service is also provided with all of the necessary dependencies.